weinstockj/UKB_regenie_workflow/README.md

 - `String categorical_covariate_string`: A string of categorical covariate column names.
 - `File covariates`: The covariates file.
 - `File phenotypes`: The phenotypes file.
+- `Boolean concatenate_into_parquet`: Whether to concatenate the summary statistics into a single parquet file.
 - `Int n_step1`: The number of "l0" jobs in step 1 to parallelize over.

 ## Workflow Outputs